 Olive Grove Charter School History

-Olive Grove Charter School has six meeting spaces: Santa Barbara, Buellton, Lompoc, Orcutt/Santa Maria and San Luis Obispo.
+Olive Grove Charter School has five learning centers: Santa Barbara, Buellton, Lompoc, Orcutt/Santa Maria and San Luis Obispo.
 We provide a voluntary alternative public education choice for families of students in grades TK-12 who want to educate their students in a home or blended environment with the parents as the primary deliverers of the educational program.
 Olive Grove Charter School enrolls a diverse population of students who understand and value the school’s mission and are committed to the school’s operational philosophy.

 Through its current and predecessor charter school, Olive Grove Charter School has successfully served students and families since the 2001/2002 school year.
 The charter school is structured to meet the unique and changing needs of our families and their students in a flexible and creative manner.
 Within this supportive framework we provide a quality, structured program while providing guidance and supervision from certificated teachers.
 Parents and students are provided the opportunity to work with a variety of educational programs that best suit each student’s needs.
 Students who complete high school graduation requirements will receive a high school diploma.
 Our goal is that each student will be able to speak, read, write, calculate, use technology and become a self-motivated, competent, life-long learner.